EllaFerreira/mcp-file-assistant-workshop/README.md

 mcp-file-assistant-workshop/
 ├── README.md                 ← You are here
 ├── file_assistant/
-│   ├── server.py            ← Work on this file!
+│   └── server.py            ← Work on this file!
-│   └── server_solution.py   ← Peek if stuck
 └── test_files/              ← Sample files to test with
     ├── notes.txt
     └── todo.md